Our Legal Talent Acquisition and Retention (L-TAR®) System

 Florit Legal recruitment consultants have undertaken in-house legal recruitment assignments for a wide range of businesses in the UK since 1998.
 This is selection of successful assignments we have been intructed or retained on .

 Legal Recruitment Insights

-Dunelm's Senior Legal Counsel, Emily Ashton who joined the company earlier this year shares her thoughts and experiences so far on working as an in-house lawyer for the highly successful FTSE 250 homeware retailer.
-Emily will be part of Dunelm's interview panel...
+Dunelm's Head of Legal, Emily Ashton, who joined the company in 2022 as Senior Legal Counsel, shares her thoughts and experiences so far on working as an in-house lawyer for the highly successful FTSE 250 homeware retailer.
+Emily will be part of Dunelm's interview...